 Avon Fire & Rescue Service provides emergency and protection services to the communities of Bath & North East Somerset, Bristol, North Somerset and South Gloucestershire.

 While firefighting has traditionally been at the forefront of its work, there is now also a focus on accident and emergency prevention.
 The service provides advice and education through events, visits, campaigns and partnership working.

 The service responds to a range of incidents and emergencies from road traffic collisions and fires, to flooding and chemical spills.
 It works closely with the other emergency services, as well as external agencies.

-The service’s headquarters is in Bristol city centre and it has 21 stations across the area.
-There are also nine community safety centres which provide safety advice, internet access and meeting facilities free of charge to local groups.
+The service’s headquarters is co-located alongside Avon & Somerset Constabulary in Portishead and it has 21 stations across the area.
+There are also six community safety centres which provide safety advice, internet access and meeting facilities free of charge to local groups.
 999 emergency calls are answered by fire service control, based at Lansdown in Bath.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.